devninja309/Voice-Sync-App/readme.txt

 Overview
     VoiceSynth is a SPA app runnig primarly React on the frontend and Node 14 on the backend.
-It's intended to be deployed to aws
+It's intended to be deployed to aws.
+    See GettingStarted.txt for installation instructions

 CodeBase Overview
     aws contains external build files for deploying to aws